 Many federal agencies support graduate fellowships, including the National Science Foundation, National Institutes of Health, the Department of Defense, National Oceanic and Atmospheric Administration, and the National Aeronautics and Space Administration.
 Like the CSGF, these programs are focused on STEM disciplines and require citizenship/permanent residency.
-Four characteristics collectively define the uniqueness of CSGF: 1) CSGF is dedicated to multidisciplinary large-scale scientific computing,2) CSGF includes a four-year stipend, 3) CSGF includes a hands-on, 12-week practicum experience within a national laboratory, and 4) CSGF includes a strong mentoring element.
-The DOE laboratory practicum provides fellows with access to a wide range of advanced computing systems, instruments, data, and expertise.
+Four characteristics collectively define the uniqueness of CSGF: 1) CSGF is dedicated to multidisciplinary high-performance scientific computing; 2) CSGF includes a four-year stipend; 3) CSGF includes a hands-on, 12-week practicum experience within a national laboratory; and 4) CSGF includes a strong mentoring element.
+The DOE laboratory practicum provides fellows with access to a wide range of advanced computing systems, instruments, and data, and expertise.
 The mentoring network and support for conference attendance is unique among computing-related fellowship programs.
 In materials provided through surveys of CSGF cohorts, the Annual Program Review meeting was cited as a primary venue for fellows to network and build lasting career bridges.
-Most fellows ultimately pursue career opportunities in industry but value both the skills and the professional ties formed as a CSGF Fellow.
-This cultivation of an enduring sense of community across academic, industry, and federal computational scientists delivers lasting value to the DOE and the nation.
-As a result, the CSGF fellowship program produces the largest cohort of multidisciplinary computational science graduate fellows per year.
+Most fellows ultimately pursue career opportunities in industry but retain and value professional ties formed as a CSGF Fellow.
+This cultivation of an enduring sense of community across academic, industry and federal computational scientists delivers lasting value to the DOE and the nation.
+As a result, the CSGF fellowship produces the largest cohort of multidisciplinary computational science graduate fellows per year.

-ASCR, in partnership with NNSA/ASC, should continue to support the CSGF program given its uniqueness within the federal landscape and its demonstrated success in making significant and lasting contributions to the development of the nation's multidisciplinary computational scientists.
+Recommendation: The CSGF program is unique within the federal landscape.
+It is poised to make significant and lasting contributions to the development of the nation's multidisciplinary computational scientists and should continue to be supported by ASCR.